Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Conclusions

 \section{Conclusions}

+In this article, the concept of Software Defined Vehicles was presented and framed as essential to support the development of the next generation of vehicular services.
+Considering the criticality of the future \ac{sdv} services, as well as the increased complexity of development and deployment of services, it is more and more critical to consider a dynamic management of services.

+The main building blocks of \ac{sdv} to be considered in such a dynamic management were listed and detailed, as well as the main associated challenges.
+Vehicles will tend to a physical zonal architecture, supporting a set of services running in a set of higher performance \acp{ecu} (in a \ac{soa} paradigm).
+Existing operating systems will have to evolve towards interoperability and supporting virtualization and orchestration techniques, as well as integrating inter- and intra-vehicular communications with determinism techniques to support critical services that can have direct impact of the occupants and surroundings of the vehicles.

+While the industry, including automakers and their suppliers, are working towards \acp{sdv}, their initiatives are still tending to be proprietary or closed but the trend is towards greater interoperability with holistic solutions such as "the collaboration of collaborations" between AUTOSAR, \ac{covesa}, Eclipse \ac{sdv} and \ac{soafee} announced in CES 2024.

-In this tutorial, the concept of Software Defined Vehicles was presented and framed as essential to support the development of the next generation of vehicular services.
-Its main building blocks - \acl{soa}, operating systems, virtualization and orchestration techniques and inter- and intra-vehicular communications with determinism techniques can support the creation of a truly \acl{sdv}.
-An architecture was proposed for the dynamic management of services within \ac{sdv}.
-Based on a deterministic network configurator, a data layer configurator, a hypervisor configurator and a vehicle abstraction layer, all coordinated by a software orchestrator, it supports an easier dynamic management of vehicular services, easing the development burden of such artifacts.
-Future work includes implementation and the proper evaluation of its scheduling algorithms as well as a end-to-end acceptance test.
+A vision towards the dynamic management of services within \ac{sdv}.
+Based on a deterministic network configurator, a data layer configurator, a orchestrator and a vehicle abstraction layer, all coordinated by a controller, it supports an easier dynamic management of vehicular services, easing the development burden of such artifacts.

+Future work towards such vision includes the further specification, service orchestration, implementation and the proper evaluation of its scheduling algorithms, as well as an end-to-end acceptance tests.